Politics of New Zealand: Political culture

+An opinion poll found the most important political issues in 2026 were inflation, cost of living, healthcare, economy, housing and crime.

 History

 Pre-colonial politics

 Before New Zealand becoming a British colony in 1840, politics in New Zealand was dominated by Māori chiefs as leaders of hapū and iwi, utilising Māori customs as a political system.
 The Māori were organised into large, extended family groups known as iwi, and these iwi were further divided into smaller hapū (subtribes).
 Each hapū had its own leadership structure, with chiefs (rangatira) who were responsible for the well-being and governance of their people.